hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 No matter how many arguments the function is receiving, this grammar will always work!

-## 8.5.1 Combine Argument Position Association with Any Amount of Arguments You Want
+## 8.5.1 Combine Argument Position Association with Arbitrary Numbers of Arguments You Want
-* For function to receive different types of arguments, we must put the parameters that receive any amount of arguments **at the end**
+* For function to receive different types of arguments, we must put the parameters that receive arbitrary numbers of arguments **at the end**
 * Python will first match the position argument or key-word argument
 * Then, put the rest of the arguments into the last parameters